frankshearar/Home/Coding-Guidelines.md

 ### Repos

-To create a new repo in the https://github.com/nuget/ org, contact @yishaigalatzer.
+To create a new repo in the https://github.com/nuget/ org, contact @rrelyea.

 ### Home repo